 In consultation with the Committee, the Public Defender may remove an attorney from a list if at any time an attorney no longer meets the standards set forth in Article IX for the list on which he or she is placed, does not meet the performance standards in Article X, or otherwise fails to meet the responsibilities of representation including, but not limited to, billing in compliance with the Rules of the Commission on Indigent Defense Services, all local rules, and the Revised Rules of Professional Conduct.
 However, if the Public Defender finds that one of these conditions exists, but is temporary and remediable, the Public Defender may temporarily suspend the attorney from the list.
-With the attorney's consent, the Public Defender may place the attorney's name on a list for which the attorney is qualified by virtue of being on the list from which the attorney was removed.
+With the attorney's consent, the Public Defender may place the attorney was removed.
 The Public Defender shall inform the attorney in writing of the basis for removal within 60 days of the action.
 The Public Defender retains sole authority for removing attorneys from lists.